-The NAPSA Certificate Program Includes a curriculum developed by the NAPSA Education Committee and the NAPSA Certificate Committee in Cooperation with the San Diego State University School of Social Work’s Academy for Professional Excellence.
+The NAPSA Certificate Program includes a curriculum developed by the NAPSA Education Certificate Committees and cooperation with APS Workforce Innovations (formerly Project MASTER) at San Diego State University’s Academy for Professional Excellence.
 The content on which the certificate is based is used by Adult Protective Services (APS) programs in states and jurisdictions across the country.
 The Core APS Curriculum offers 23 core competencies identified by NAPSA and its professional members as basics important to (or necessary for) the practice of Adult Protective Services.
 The trainings offer valuable insights into all areas of APS practice, and are valuable learning experiences for APS and related professionals taken separately, or taken as a whole toward completion of the NAPSA Certificate.

 Requirements for Candidacy

 - Be employed in a program that provides protective services to older and/or vulnerable adults, and persons with disabilities who are victims of abuse, neglect, self-neglect, and/or exploitation (the applicant is hereafter referred to as an APS Professional).

 - Demonstrate, either by achieving equivalency through formal training, or by passing an equivalency exam, that they have an understanding of the job they are expected to perform as APS Professionals.
 This includes knowing who their clients are, under what circumstances they are expected to intervene, and what interventions they are expected to provide.

 Requirement for Completion of NAPSA Certificate